Aurorien/Pastime/README.md

 # Pastime
 ## A casual entertainment site

-A build from a project based on framework Vue.js and Vite.
-School project at IT-Högskolan.
+A build from a project in Vue 3.